ARUMANDESU/uniclubs-user-service/README.md

 # UMS User Service

 ## Overview
-This service is part of the Univercity Club Management application, focusing on user management and authentication.
+This service is part of the University Club Management application, focusing on user management and authentication.
 It handles operations such as user registration, authentication, role management, and more.

 ## Features
 - User Registration